dyeramosu/model-training/README.md

 # Mushroom App: Serverless Model Training Demo

-In this tutorial we will build a data pipeline flow as shown:
+In this tutorial we will move code from notebooks to a python file and then perform serverless training jobs using Vertex AI:
 <img src="serverless-training.png"  width="800">

 ## Prerequisites